UCIDataScienceInitiative/IntroR_Workshop/index.md

 EX5.
 Subset exercises
   + 5.1 summarize the variable mpg (use summary()).
 (There are 3 ways you can get the variable mpg.)
 Do you see something weird in the result?
 What might be the reason?
 We will get back to this later.

-  + 5.2 create a vector of the column indicies for the continuous variables (refer to dataset description to see which ones are continuous variables) and extract the continuous variables.
-Summarize the continuous variables (use summary()).
+  + 5.2 create a vector in R for the numbers 1,3,4,5,6, which are the column indices for the continuous variables; use that vector to extract the continuous variables and summarize the continuous variables (use summary()).

-  + 5.3 use the index vector you created above to extract the non-continous variables and summarize them; compare how summary() works differently for a factor variable (car_name) from a numerical variable.
+  + 5.3 use the index vector you created above to extract the non-continuous variables and summarize them; compare how summary() works differently for a factor variable (car_name) from a numerical variable.

   + 5.4 (optional) read the help file for which(); create a vector of indices for the instances (rows) where origin is 2 or 3; create a new data that contains only the instances where origin is 2 or 3.
 Hint: logical operator: & for and, | for or, ! for NOT.